 Remember Mad Libs?
 Fill in the blanks on each page and make yourself giggle!
 Make sure to read this zine with a pen (or pencil if you want to repeat the fun) on hand!

 Lake in Limbo.
-Illustrated book analyzing Bde Maka Ska lake-renaming litigation.
+Illustrated explanation in small picture-book form analyzing Bde Maka Ska lake-renaming litigation.
 2019.
-Published in Hennepin Lawyer January/February 2020.
-Available for download through Hennepin Lawyer.
+Published in Hennepin Lawyer Magazine, January/February 2020.